 The Old Parsonage

-The Old Parsonage is one of my favourite hotels in Oxford – it treads the line between luxury and comfort – all without the stuffiness of many high-end hotels.
+The Old Parsonage is one of our favourite hotels in Oxford – it treads the line between luxury and comfort – all without the stuffiness of many high-end hotels.

 That same balance between quality and cosiness extends to their afternoon tea.

 If you run the full gamut – that is scones, finger sandwiches, cakes and tea (and even champagne if you’re in the mood), you can expect to come away with a rather full stomach and some truly tickled tastebuds.

 At £25 for the Very High Tea (sandwiches, cakes, scones and beverages) or the Savoury Tea, which has the pleasing substitution of blue cheese scones and no cakes – afternoon tea at The Old Parsonage is not the cheapest option – but it is totally fabulous, sooooooooo…..

 We’re willing to take a punt that this is the best afternoon tea in Oxfordshire.

 Inside, you can feast on your afternoon tea under a series of pretty arches.